September 9, 2020

 “Keeping bars and restaurants open is critical to our state’s economy.
 We need everyone to follow the guidelines to ensure we slow the spread of COVID-19 so that these businesses can continue to operate,” said Minnesota Agriculture Commissioner Thom Petersen.

 The Health Department has developed a customer checklist to help customers know what they should be looking for when evaluating the steps a bar and restaurant is taking to mitigate the risk of virus transmission.
-The checklist can be found on the state’s COVID-19 website: StaySafeMN Customer Checklist for bars and restaurants.
+The checklist can be found on the state’s COVID-19 website: StaySafeMN Customer Checklist for bars and restaurants (link expired).
 Health officials hope the checklist will empower Minnesotans to make their own decisions about which establishments to visit.

 - Minnesota Department of Health: For questions about COVID-19 and guidance for businesses, call 651-297-1304.